We build the hive

 - ›Memory compounds across the whole hive

-- ›Maintenance scales with the engine, not the surface
+- ›Maintenance scales with Hivemind OS, not the surface

 How the hive